-According to preliminary data, 104 houses were damaged, including 5 destroyed houses in Sarichashma Jamoat of Shurobod district, 276 houses flooded, and 1 destroyed in Tangarak Jamoat of Vose district2.
+According to preliminary data, 104 houses were damaged, including 5 destroyed houses in Sarichashma Jamoat of Shurobod district, 276 houses flooded, and 1 destroyed in Tugarak Jamoat of Vose district.
 Storage buildings, stocks for cooking/heating (e.g. wood), cooking utensils and bedding/clothes of most affected households were damaged or lost.
-The affected communities are not cooking but bringing food from neighboring communities.
+The affected communities are not cooking but - provided with food by neighboring communities.